tom-ricci/octobox/README.md

 # Octobox
 ### Stop scaffolding.
 Start building.
 Octobox is a React metaframework written in TypeScript.
-Just run `npx create-octobox-app@latest` and let Octobox let you focus on what matters &mdash; *your app*.
+Just run `npm create octobox-app@latest` and let Octobox let you focus on what matters &mdash; *your app*.

 # Features
 * Comprehensive routing